Tamatha Barbeau, Ph.D.

 Lecture Writing Assignment: There will be 1 writing assignment in lecture, worth 35 pts.
 Click HERE for details, and an example writing assignment.

-Lab Reports: There will be one lab report due during the semester.
+Lab Reports: There will be two lab reports due during the semester.
 Spelling and grammar counts!
 Click HERE for guidelines on writing lab reports and see example lab report included within.
 Click HERE to see an example of a nursing article published using this format.
 Click HERE for blood pressure lab report grading guidelines.
 Click HERE to see how blood glucose regulation report is graded.
 Click HERE for kidney lab report grading guidelines.

 Lab Quizzes: There are 6 lab quizzes during the semester consisting of 10 - 15 questions given during the first 15 min of lab.
 Quizzes contain multiple choice, fill-in-the-blanks, and matching questions.
 If you come late to lecture on these days you do not take the quiz.
 If you miss a quiz, or arrive late on the day of a quiz, you must provide an official excuse and make up the quiz within 1 week, or else you receive a zero.
 There will be no exceptions to this rule.